Billplz/Billplz-for-WooCommerce/readme.txt

 	Please make sure you have **Tick "Enable XSignature Payment Completion"** on Billplz Account Settings and make sure you have set your **X Signature Key**.

-2. If you want both Email & Phone Number to be captured on Bills:

-	Set Notification settings to **No Notification** or **Both**
+2. To immediately reduce stock on add to cart, we strongly recommend you to use [WooCommerce Cart Stock Reducer](http://bit.ly/1UDOQKi) plugin.

 == Links ==
-[Sign Up](http://billplz.com/join/lz7pmrxa45tiihvqdydxqq/) for Billplz account to accept payment using Billplz now!
+[Sign Up](https://www.billplz.com/join/lz7pmrxa45tiihvqdydxqq/) for Billplz account to accept payment using Billplz now!